gladiaio/sdk/packages/javascript/README.md

 // ...
 liveSession.sendAudio(/* <audio_chunk> */)

-// Stop the session when all audio have been sent liveSession.stop()
+// Stop the recording when all audio have been sent.
+// Remaining audio will be processed and after post-processing,
+// the session is ended.
+liveSession.stopRecording()
 ```